Empirical adequacy of the time operator canonically conjugate to a Hamiltonian generating translations: Introduction

 \section{Introduction}

 Unlike the Theory of Relativity, Quantum Mechanics seems to treat space and time completely differently.
 While the position operator $\wh{x}$ is the canonical conjugate of the momentum operator $\wh{p}_x$, a generic Hamiltonian operator $\wh{H}$ does not admit a self-adjoint canonically conjugate operator $\wh{\tau}$ to represent time as a dynamical variable or observable.
+According to Pauli (\cite{Pauli1980GeneralPrinciplesOfQuantumMechanics}, footnote 2, page 63), \begin{quote} In the older literature on Quantum Mechanics, we often find the operator equation

-According to Pauli (\cite{Pauli1980GeneralPrinciplesOfQuantumMechanics}, p.
-63), \begin{quote} We, therefore, conclude that the introduction of an operator $t$ is basically forbidden and the time $t$ must necessarily be considered as an ordinary number [...] in Quantum Mechanics. \end{quote}
+[...]
+It is generally not possible, however, to construct a Hermitian operator (e.g. as a function of $p$ and $q$) which satisfies this equation.
+This is so because, from the C.R. [commutation relation] written above, it follows that $H$ possesses continuously all eigenvalues from $-\infty$ to $+\infty$ (cf. Dirac, Quantum Mechanics, First edition (1930), 34 and 56) whereas on the other hand, discrete eigenvalues of $H$ can be present. \emph{We, therefore, conclude that the introduction of an operator $t$ is basically forbidden and the time $t$ must necessarily be considered as an ordinary number [...] in Quantum Mechanics (cf. for this E. {\schrod}, Berl.
+Ber.
+(1931) p.
+238).} \end{quote}